w84death/interactive-fiction-basic-engine/README.md

 My game engine for [Interactive Fiction](https://en.wikipedia.org/wiki/Interactive_fiction), text-based games for DOS.
 It uses super simple script language for the gameplay logic (the story.)

+## Documentation

+Engine requies two files:
+- save.dat
+- script.dat

+In the <save.dat> file there needs to be two lines representing scene number and player life.

+Most important file is <script.dat> that holds the whole story.

 ## ChangeLog

 - 1.0 - initial logic w/ scritp parser